cosmos/ethermint/docs/basics/namespaces.md

 ### eth_estimateGas

-Returns an estimate value of the gas required to send the transaction
+Returns an estimate value of the gas required to send the transaction.

 #### Parameters